modernserf/huevos-rancheros/README.md

     + Elm completely abstracts away the DOM, CSS, JS
     + Web components for inserting non-documents into documents
     + There are tremendous opportunities for

-- the way ive ended up making that dish is kind of unusual
-    + i stack everything and put it in a bowl
-    + full-stack breakfast engineer